 - bugs fixed

 - known issues in CF2018 (which also discusses some with CFBuilder 2018)

-- known issues with the Performance Monitoring Toolkit
+- known issues with the Performance Monitoring Toolset

-Those links are in fact to sections within the "CF2018 release notes" page that I referred to at the outset of the first post.
+Those links are in fact to sections within the "CF2018 release notes" page that I did refer to at the outset of the first post.
 Still, some folks may not read these resources and I wanted you to know of the above, just in case it may be helpful.

 Available CF2018 Whitepapers